-In the weeks of the lockdown, the blue sky became the leitmotif of political, economic and social actions - because for many, many years the air has not been so clean and so healthy.
-It is a strange and depressing experience that for decades we have tolerated living in a world that makes us sick.
+In the weeks of the lockdown, the blue sky became the leitmotif of political, economic and social actions - because for many, many years the air has not been as clean and healthy.
+It is a strange and depressing experience that for decades, we have tolerated living in a world that makes us sick.
 Do we want to allow these circumstances to recur after the pandemic ends?
 This question provides the framework for the trends and topics that the Mobility Report 2021 is targeting.

 1. Road Diet - More road space for people

-Road Diet marks the departure from the model of the automotive city and the return to urban quality of life for the benefit of all: Cities are converting car-centered streets and parking lots into public spaces for mobility, the street and parking space for cars is being reduced, bike paths and sidewalks are being expanded and shared prioritized with public transport.
+Road Diet marks the departure from the model of the automotive city and the return to urban quality of life for the benefit of all: Cities are converting car-centered streets and parking lots into public spaces for mobility.
+Where the street and parking space for cars is being reduced, bike paths and sidewalks are being expanded and prioritized with public transport.
 This trend has been greatly accelerated by the corona pandemic.